Economy of Coimbatore

 Economy of Coimbatore is heavily influenced by information technology, engineering and textiles.
-Coimbatore is called the Manchester of South India due to its extensive textile industry, and IT industry, small and medium scale enterprises.
+Coimbatore is called the Manchester of South India due to its extensive textile industry and IT industry, small- and medium-scale enterprises.
 The GDP (gross domestic product) of Coimbatore is around $45 billion (2021).
-It is second largest city by GDP in Tamil Nadu.
+It is the second largest city by GDP in Tamil Nadu.
 The city has four special economic zones [SEZ], ELCOT SEZ, KGISL SEZ, SPAN Venture SEZ, Aspen SEZ and at least five more SEZs are in the pipeline.
 In 2010, Coimbatore ranked 15th in the list of most competitive (by business environment) Indian cities.

 Coimbatore has trade associations like CODISSIA, COINDIA and COJEWEL representing industries in the city.

-Coimbatore also has a 160000 sqft trade fair ground, built in 1999.
+Coimbatore also has a 160000 sqft of trade fair ground, built in 1999.
 It was named COINTEC due to its hosting of INTEC (Small Industries Exhibition).
-The Trade Fair complex, one of the country's largest, was built in six months, and is owned by CODISSIA (Coimbatore District Small Industries Association).
+The Trade Fair complex, one of the country's largest, was built in six months and is owned by CODISSIA (Coimbatore District Small Industries Association).
 It is also the country's largest pillar-free hall, according to the Limca Book of Records.